josherfey/EmailPrioritizationClassifier/README.md

 This active learning is demonstrated in the notebook (prioritize_email.ipynb)

 ### Active Learning Workflow
-1. Upload unlabeld data to active learning feature in streamlet
+1. Upload unlabeld data to active learning feature in Streamlit
 2. Hand label the most uncertain cases
 3. Download the csv data of hand labeled data
 4. Retrain the model using the hand labeled data
-5. Publish the trained model to streamlet app
+5. Publish the trained model to Streamlit app

+## Streamlit Application Overview
 #### Single email prediciton
 UI supports classification of single email input.
 <img width="872" height="870" alt="Screenshot 2025-10-23 at 4 43 54 PM" src="https://github.com/user-attachments/assets/cd3a0445-c88d-4f03-a7a3-11103537f70f" />